Best Secure Client Portals for Tax Practices in 2026

 Lead by Example

-Don't wait for clients to ask for help—reach out proactively.
-Send a follow-up email 3 days after the initial portal invitation: "I noticed you haven't set up your portal account yet.
+Don't wait for clients to ask for help — reach out before frustration sets in.
+Send a follow-up email three days after the initial portal invitation: "I noticed you haven't set up your portal account yet.
 Do you have any questions?
 I'm happy to walk you through it on a quick call."
-This prevents frustration from building and shows you're invested in their success.
+For clients over 65 or those you know struggle with technology, offer a hands-on setup session at your office.
+The 15 minutes you invest upfront eliminates hours of frustrated support calls during filing season.

 Common Portal Implementation Mistakes to Avoid